naffe15/BVAR_/README.md

 # BVAR_

-A hitchihiker guide to empirical macro models
+A hitchhiker guide to empirical macro models

 by F. Ferroni and F. Canova